indicates a term originated by Jack Martin Leith.

 Value

 Tangible or intangible benefit.
 The three main forms of value are economic value, conceptual value, and experienced value.
 On this website, I mostly talk about experienced value, which encompasses meaning and joy.
-Value is not delivered as if by Deliveroo.
+Value is not delivered as if by FedEx.
 It is co-created when the beneficiary (e.g. consumer or user) interacts with the value generator (product, service etc.).
 See Wikipedia: Service-dominant logic and Evolving to a New Dominant Logic for Marketing (pdf; 18 pages) by Stephen L. Vargo and Robert F. Lusch.
-Read more elsewhere on this website: What is value and how is it generated?

 Value, functional